 We combined Doteveryone’s consequence scanning tool with our ecosystem mapping guide

 There are various techniques for identifying risks.
 We use specific techniques for particular risks (for example how to manage the risk of reidentification of individuals) and sometimes use our Data Ethics Canvas to help us understand potential questions to explore, but as we have already explored Pokemon Go’s data ethics we wanted to use another approach.

-Doteveryone have recently published their Consequence Scanning tool.
+Doteveryone has recently published its Consequence Scanning tool.
 It is designed to help organisations consider the potential consequences of their product or service on people and society and provides an opportunity to mitigate or address potential harms or disasters before they happen.
 We thought the prompts from the tool were particularly useful so combined them with our ecosystem mapping tool into an exercise.